Independent Peer Consultation for Hexavalent Chromium Mode of Action Research

 Peer Review of Individual Chromium Mode of Action Studies

 As described above, TERA convened a Science Advisory Board that provided guidance on a protocol for a series of studies investigating the mode of action by which hexavalent chromium is carcinogenic in rats and mice following drinking water exposure in July 2009.
-The final report of the July peer review was issued in late 2009 (see link to report above) and expressed the expert panel’s recommendations on studies designed to assess chromium’s mode of action following a 90-day drinking water exposure in mice and rats.
+The final report of the July peer review expressed the expert panel’s recommendations on studies designed to assess chromium’s mode of action following a 90-day drinking water exposure in mice and rats.
 Following release of the peer report, ToxStrategies incorporated the panel’s recommendations and engaged several research laboratories to conduct the proposed studies:

 Due to laboratory limitations, the various studies were conducted in a staggered fashion.
-The first study to be completed is mouse the 90-day study, which includes the toxicokinetic, biochemical and pathological analyses that have been completed on tissues from that study.
-Subsequent studies use tissues from the 90-day mouse study, including the toxicogenomics, mutation analyses, and cytogenetic analyses.
-A similar approach will be taken with data and associated analyses for the 90-day rat study.
-Once all of the analyses are complete in both species, the overall study data will be evaluated collectively using a weight-of-the-evidence-based approach to determine if the data are sufficient to draw conclusions about the MOA(s) underlying the toxic/carcinogenic responses.
-Data will also be synthesized to develop a PBPK model for oral exposure to Cr+6 and this model will include the target tissues identified in the NTP 2-yr study.
+The first study to be completed was the mouse 90-day study.
+Subsequent studies used tissues from the 90-day mouse study, including the toxicogenomics, mutation analyses, and cytogenetic analyses.
+A similar approach was taken with data and associated analyses for the 90-day rat study.
+With the completed analyses in both species, the overall study data were evaluated collectively using a weight-of-the-evidence-based approach to determine if the data are sufficient to draw conclusions about the MOA(s) underlying the toxic/carcinogenic responses.
+Data were also used to develop a PBPK model for oral exposure to Cr+6 and this model included the target tissues identified in the NTP 2-year study (NTP 2007).